zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

 boards set to be default in the board definition file.

-The default options will build the  majority of the tests on a defined set of boards and will run in emulated environemnts (QEMU) if available for the architecture or configuration being tested.
+The default options will build the  majority of the tests on a defined set of boards and will run in emulated environments (QEMU) if available for the architecture or configuration being tested.

 In general, the sanitycheck is used to verify that local changes did not break